 Any local unit of government in Michigan--a county, township, city, or village--may apply to become a CLG if they meet the program requirements.
 Participation is open to local governments of any size.

-CLG status is a point of pride, ensuring the community’s participation in the national historic preservation program and demonstrating that it is committed to preservation as part of its community development activities.
+CLG status is a point of pride, ensuring the community’s participation in the national historic preservation program.
 The CLG program also provides a platform for strong local preservation programs and provides participating communities with access to exclusive benefits and tools from SHPO: